Animal welfare and rights in India

 Animal welfare and rights in India regards the treatment of and laws concerning non-human animals in India.
-It is distinct from animal conservation in India.
+It is different from animal protection in India.

 India is home to several religious traditions advocating non-violence and compassion towards animals, and has passed a number of animal welfare reforms since 1960.
 India is also one of the world's leading producers of animal products.
-Naresh Kadyan, Chief National Commissioner along with Mrs. Sukanya Berwal, Commissioner on Education, Scouts & Guides for Animals & Birds, introduced two legal books, related to PCA Act, 1960 in Hindi along with mobile app: Scouts & Guides for Animals & Birds, Abhishek Kadyan with Mrs. Suman Kadyan also contributed from Canada.

 History

 Ancient India

 The Vedas, the first scriptures of Hinduism (originating in the second millennium BCE), teach ahimsa or nonviolence towards all living beings.
 In Hinduism, killing an animal is regarded as a violation of ahimsa and causes bad karma, leading many Hindus to practice vegetarianism.
 Hindu teachings do not require vegetarianism, however, and allow animal sacrifice in rare religious ceremonies.

 Jainism was founded in India in the 7th-5th century BCE, and ahimsa is its central teaching.
 Due to their belief in the sanctity of all life, Jains practice strict vegetarianism and many go to great lengths even to avoid harming insects.

 Buddhism is the third major religion to emerge in India, and its teachings also include ahimsa.
 Buddhism teaches vegetarianism (though not as strictly as Jainism), and many Buddhists practice life release in which animals destined for slaughter are purchased and released to the wild.
 Despite the influence of Hinduism, Jainism, and Buddhism, meat-eating was still common in ancient India.

 In 262 BCE, the Mauryan king Ashoka converted to Buddhism.
 For the remainder of his reign, he issued edicts informed by the Buddhist teachings of compassion for all beings.
 These edicts included the provision of medical treatment for animals and bans on animal sacrifice, the castration of roosters, and hunting of many species.